This blog post was updated on April 15, 2022.

-Kermit the frog wasn’t lying; it’s not always easy being green, especially when it comes to travel.
-From planes to plastic usage, traveling can be hard on the environment, especially if you need to book jet-fuel-guzzling round trip flights to get to where you’re going.
+Kermit the frog wasn’t lying.
+It’s not always easy being green, especially when it comes to travel.
+From planes to plastic usage, traveling can be hard on the environment, especially if you need to book jet-fuel-guzzling flights.
 But if you think you need to completely upend how you travel to have a positive impact on the environment, think again.
 By way of a few simple measures, you can alter your travels and be a bit greener in the process.

 Pack Your Own Water Bottle and Reusable Grocery Bag

 Plastics, namely bottles and bags, are major contributors to damaging the Earth, especially marine ecosystems.
 Some travelers have the tendency to forgo their green practices at home when they travel, buying groceries and taking them home in plastic bags, or purchasing bottled water every day of their travels.
 If you use a water bottle at home and reusable grocery bags, you should do the same when you travel.
-While being just a simple measure, you aren’t adding more plastic waste as you travel.
+Although this seems like a small act, you’ll be making a big impact by eliminating plastic waste.

 Book Green Hotels and Stay Green